Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 the workloads within kubernetes since they probably can not meet the container count/node density requirements.

-This includes pre-allocating that 2 TiB disk, increasing the VM SKU size, etc - this changes the *time until* they hit the issue especially with StatefulSet, periodic/batch workloads running densely (packing all nodes densely with application containers, not setting resource limits) - and during that time you're paying for completely un-utilized disk and VM resources.
+This includes pre-allocating that 2 TiB disk, increasing the VM SKU size, etc - this only changes the *time until* they hit the issue especially with StatefulSet, periodic/batch workloads running densely (packing all nodes densely with application containers, not setting resource limits) - and during that time you're paying for completely un-utilized disk and VM resources.